18520173/CS106-Project-Heuristic-Functions-in-Solving-2048-Game/README.md

 - Priority-Based: check the toggle named Priority-Based.
 This will choose the move which has highest priority.

 If you want to run the application (without actually build it in Unity), download the folder named ‘Application’ with a sub-folder contains game data and an .exe file in it.
 Run the .exe file to play the game.
 Have fun!

+For an insight of the implementation, please read 'Report'.